-For a sleek suit that exudes masculinity and elegance, Hugo Boss is a favourite suit brand for men across the globe.
-Available in classic, no-nonsense colours, the luxury label offers suits for every occasion.
+For a sleek suit that exudes masculinity and elegance, Hugo Boss is a favorite suit brand for men across the globe.
+Available in classic, no-nonsense colors, the luxury label offers suits for every occasion.
 For the office, select a comfortable and sophisticated regular fit.
 If you’re seeking a contemporary suit that fits sculpts to the contours of the body, then the slim fit is for you.
 Finally, extra slim cuts are available for a razor-sharp evening ensemble.

 29. Acne Studios

 What began as a leading Swedish denim brand has since evolved into one of the world’s best suit companies.
-Specialising in modern, innovative colours and shapes, Acne Studio’s aesthetic is always on trend.
+Specializing in modern, innovative colors and shapes, Acne Studio’s aesthetic is always on-trend.
 With a wide range of styles on offer to suit a variety of silhouettes, this brand has a loyal following of clients internationally.

 30. Ralph Lauren Purple Label

 Established in 1967, Ralph Lauren is a luxury brand that has proved itself in the world of high fashion.
 Accordingly, its Purple Label suits are examples of masterful craftsmanship and tailoring.
 Sourcing only the finest materials and fabrics, these suits are available as ready-to-wear or in personalised made-to-measure styles.

 A Lanvin suit may be instantly recognised by its minimalist, form-fitting design that draws attention to the masculine physique of its wearer.
 As one of the leading, original French fashion houses, Lanvin is a pioneer of design.
 Consequently, their menswear is created from the best materials available internationally.
 For men seeking subtle, luxurious details and dark, classic shades, make a trip to these stand-out tailors.

 When it comes to masterful cuts, high-quality fabrics and on-trend design, Reiss stands out from the crowd.
 With a focus on ensuring each client’s needs are met, they offer ready-to-wear suits in modern, classic, or slim fits featuring traditional horn buttons.
 Alternatively, they also offer personalised tailoring services and fully customisable suits.
 This ability to fully customise your suit from the cut and the lining down to the stitching and the buttons have made Reiss a favourite of celebrities and royals alike.

 33. Thom Browne